 Day 6 (B, D)

 This truly is one of the most extraordinary collections of buildings and gardens on the Continent.
-Although the complex started life in the 11th century, its most spectacular period of architecture came in the 14th century with the construction of the Palacio de los Leones (the private living quarters of the sultan and his family) and the Palacio de Comares (where emissaries and important guests were received).
+Although the complex started life in the 11th century, its most spectacular period of architecture came in the 14th century.
+It was then Granada saw the construction of the Palacio de los Leones (the private living quarters of the sultan and his family) and the Palacio de Comares (where emissaries and important guests were received).

 After our visit you have the afternoon free, to have lunch in one of the city’s tapas bars or restaurants and perhaps indulge in a little shopping.
 In the early evening we will reconvene for a pre-dinner drink and a celebratory farewell dinner.